Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 What Taxpayers, Businesses & CFOs Should Actually Do Now

-Union Budget 2026 reinforces the Government’s long-term approach towards certainty, simplified compliance, and reduced litigation.
-Rather than headline-driven tax rate changes, this Budget focuses on structural reforms impacting capital transactions, international taxation, penalties, and dispute resolution.
+Union Budget 2026 reinforces the Government’s long-term focus on tax certainty, simplified compliance, and reduced litigation.
+Instead of altering income tax slabs, the Budget introduces structural reforms impacting capital transactions, MAT, international taxation, penalties, and dispute resolution.

-A major announcement is the proposed New Income Tax Act, 2026, expected to come into force from 1 April 2026, aimed at simplifying tax law, reducing interpretational disputes, and improving administration.
+A landmark proposal is the introduction of the New Income Tax Act, 2026, expected to be implemented from 1 April 2026, with the objective of simplifying tax law, reducing interpretational disputes, and improving administration.

 1. Personal Taxation Reforms